kentslaney/gptmail/README.md

 # GPTMail
 Want to automate a friend?
-Just download their emails, and let GPT-2 do the rest!
+Just download their emails and let GPT-2 do the rest!

 This repository just deals with downloading and cleaning the data. [huggingface/transformers](https://github.com/huggingface/transformers) does all of the real work.